-Spring is near and with it, our Yonder Runners community is preparing for a new series of events.
-Before we start, let’s reminisce about our achievements in 2018 with an infographic and a few testimonials from our colleagues.
+Spring is near and with it, our community of Yonder Runners is preparing for a new series of events.
+But before we start, let’s reminisce our achievements in 2018 with an infographic and a few testimonials from our colleagues.

 Meda R. – Why do I run?
 I just love to spend time outside and have an early morning jog on the Faget forest trails, while hearing nothing else but my heart beats and the birds’ song and the wind whiffing through the trees.
 I also like to compete in different running events because I enjoy running together with friends or colleagues and I feel motivated to train more before each competition.
 Join our Yonder Runners group on Strava! (https://www.strava.com/clubs/tss-yonder)

 Andrei P. – How I started?
 For me, it all started as a challenge: the first competition I ever attended was WizzAir Marathon and it happened to be a team run.
 I was part of a team of 4 members which had to complete the 42 km marathon where each of us ran a 10.5 km turn.
 Before that, I had never ran for such a long distance and I had some doubts before the competition, but once the race started, I began to gain confidence with each step I made.
 I realized that while running, you get time to clear your mind and discover yourself.
 It’s a wonderful feeling and I encourage everyone to give themselves a chance to experience it.